hsayedi/Satellite-Data-Server/README.md

 Note: Purple polygons inidicates an undefinied region, which is due to the small range of sample data we are using.
 You will notice a gradience of green to orange states.
 These shades indicate the aggregate temperatures for each given polygon.

-5) Zoom in a few more times until you start to see county polygons.
-Again, these counties will be color-coded according to their average temperatures.